heathermiller/dist-prog-book/chapter/2/futures.md

 ## Different Definitions

-Future, promise, Delay or Deferred generally refer to same synchronisation mechanism where an object acts as a proxy for a yet unknown result.
+Future, promise, Delay or Deferred generally refer to same synchronization mechanism where an object acts as a proxy for a yet unknown result.
 When the result is discovered, promises hold some code which then gets executed.

 In some languages however, there is a subtle difference between what is a Future and a Promise.
 “A ‘Future’ is a read-only reference to a yet-to-be-computed value”.